nd-ryan/lexon/docs/DELETE_WORKFLOWS.md

 - **If referenced by 0 cases (orphaned)**: **delete** the node from Neo4j.
 - **`min_per_case` constraint**: can block detaching from some cases; supports `force_partial=true` to detach only where safe.

+### Postgres behavior (current)
+When the node is detached from a case, the backend also updates the case’s Postgres JSON to remove:

+- the matching node in `cases.extracted.nodes` (when present), and
+- any incident edges in `cases.extracted.edges` that reference the node (by `temp_id` for normal nodes, or by UUID for catalog references).

+If the case has a last-published snapshot (`cases.kg_extracted`), the backend applies the same removal there as well to keep the published baseline consistent with admin KG mutations.

+When `kg_extracted` is updated by an admin detachment, the backend also updates `kg_submitted_at/by` for that case so the timestamp-based `kg_diverged` flag stays aligned.

+This makes the detachment “real” in the **authoritative case membership** model (which is derived from `cases.extracted`).

 ### Implementation notes
 - Detachment/deletion uses the same Neo4j primitives as KG flows via `Neo4jUploader`:
   - `detach_node_from_case(...)`